taustation-fan/taustation-fan.github.io/syndicates.md

 Syndicates get a private private chat room.

-Syndicate members can also send in-mails to all members of the syndicate.
+Syndicate members can also send broadcast in-mails to all members of the syndicate.

 ## Benefits